Naome Kibaaju

-Background and education
+Early life and education

+Naome was born on 1 June 1950.
 In 1962, she completed her Primary Leaving Examinations at Bweranyangi Girls Primary School.
-In 1969, she sat for East African Certificate of Education at Bweranyangi Girls Senior Secondary School.
-In 1970, Naome attained the East African Advanced Certificate of Education at Trinity College Nabbingo.
-She later joined Makerere University and graduated with Bachelor of Arts in Political Science and Social Administration in 1974.In 1978, Naome went back to Makerere University for Diploma in Public Administration.
+In 1969, she sat for Uganda Certificate of Education at Bweranyangi Girls' Senior Secondary School.
+In 1970, Naome attained the Uganda Advanced Certificate of Education at Trinity College Nabbingo.
+She later joined Makerere University and graduated with Bachelor of Arts in Political Science and Social Administration in 1974.
+In 1978, Naome went back to Makerere University for Diploma in Public Administration.
 In 1998, she graduated with Master of Arts in Gender and Development from Makerere University.